Skip to main content

 You're going to need Node.js v18.14.1 or greater.
 If you haven't yet, install it now.

-This will add the following to your project, which we'll go over in more detail below.
+This project has the following directory structure, which we'll go over in more detail below.

 β”œβ”€β”€ CONTRIBUTING.md